demidenm/PyReliMRI/docs/icc_funcs.rst

 ================================

 The intraclass correlation (ICC) estimates are a complement to the similarity functions.
 The variability/similarity \
 in the data can be parsed in several ways.
-One can estimate home similar things are about a threshold (e.g., 1/0) or \
+One can estimate how similar things are above a threshold (e.g., 1/0) or \
-how similarity specific continuous estimates are across subjects.
-The ICC is used for the latter here.
+how similar specific continuous estimates are across subjects.
+The ICC is used for the latter.

-Two components are described with some examples: The  `icc` and `brain_icc` modules.
+Two modules with examples are reviewed here: The  `icc` and `brain_icc` modules.
 The first is the manual estimation \
-of the components of the ICC, such the the sum of (1) squared total,  the sum of (2) squared within, (3) sum of squared between \
+of the ICC estimates, such the the (1) sum of squared total,  the (2) sum of squared within, (3) sum of squared between \
-their associated mean sums of squared (which is 1-3 divided by the degrees of freedom) in `icc` module.
-Then, the next step is to \
+their associated mean sums of squared (which is 1-3 divided by the degrees of freedom) in the `icc` module. \
-calculate these values on a voxel-by-voxel basis (or if you wanted to, ROI by ROI) using `brain` module.
+Then, these ICC estimates are calculated on a voxel-by-voxel basis (or if you wanted to, ROI by ROI) using `brain` module. \
+and roi-by-roi basis using 'roi_icc'

 icc
 ---

-While `icc` is within the package for MRI reliability, it can still be used to calculate different values on dataframes. \
+While `icc` is within the package for MRI reliability estimates, it can still be used to calculate different values on dataframes. \
-Below will describe the different components and use `seaborns.anagrams <https://github.com/mwaskom/seaborn-data/blob/master/anagrams.csv>`_ \
+Below I describe the different components and use `seaborns.anagrams <https://github.com/mwaskom/seaborn-data/blob/master/anagrams.csv>`_ \
-as the example for each of these.
+as the example for each of these components.

 The first 5-rows of the anagrams data are: